5genesis/monroe-experiment-core/README.md

 6. execute ```monroe-sync-experiments``` # check that all files are synched and that the experiement is cleanued up.

 ## TODO (both near time and moonshots)
-* See what is requried to make it install on Ubuntu 18.04 LTS (do we depend on ifupdown anywhere in the code)
 * Remove/rework dependency on circle and table-allocator (ie make optional or remove binary components)
 * Create a full plugin system with hooks into the main scripts (container-deploy/start/stop)
 * Re-integerate current functionality as plugins (vm and neat support)